commercialhaskell/stack/doc/topics/stack_yaml_vs_cabal_package_file.md

 Often you will have a project that defines only one local Cabal package that you are working on.
 If you need to specify a dependency, a source of confusion can be why you need to specify it both in the `stack.yaml` file _and_ in the Cabal file.
-To explain, let's take a quick detour to talk about snapshots and how Stack resolves dependencies.
+To explain, let us take a quick detour to talk about snapshots and how Stack resolves dependencies.

 ## Snapshots and resolvers